abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 Objects are overrated
 ===

->The world is the collection of facts, not of things.
+> The world is the collection of facts, not of things.
-Ludwig Wittgenstein
+> Ludwig Wittgenstein

 Objects are all around us, both in mathematics and in real life - virtually everything that we see or imagine can be viewed as an object.
 Because of this, we might be inclined to think that the key to understanding the world is to understand what objects are.
-And this indeed is an idea shared between many people, you might even say that this is what set theory does.
+And this indeed is an idea shared between many people, you might even say that this is what set theory does - the main (some say only) concept of set theory is a concept of a set.
+When mathematicians say that "everything is a set", they are primarily saying that all objects can be represented by sets (although morphisms can be represented by sets as well.)

 However there is another way to look at things.
-Because what is an object, when viewed by itself?
-Can we study just one object in isolation?
+Because, what is an object, when viewed by itself?
+Can we study an object in isolation?
 And is there anything left to study about it, once it is detached from its environment?
 When we think hard about everyday objects we realize that each of them has a specific *function* or functions without which, it would be just a piece of junk, and in many ways it won't be an object at all.
-And this is even more so for mathematical objects which you cannot even recycle when they are no longer useful - functions, or relations are key.

-So instead of thinking about objects which just happen to have some morphisms between them, we might take the opposite view and say that objects are only interesting as domains and codomains of morphisms.
+And this is even more so for mathematical objects which you cannot even repurposed when they are no longer useful - functions, or relations, are key.
+So instead of thinking about objects which just happen to have some morphisms between them, we might take the opposite view and say that objects are only interesting as sources and targets of morphisms.

-This view is best expressed by category theory and specifically by the notion of universal properties (limits) - as we said in the previous chapter universal properties define an object *up to a unique isomorphism*.
+This view is best expressed by category theory and specifically by the notion of universal properties (limits) - as we said universal properties define an object *up to a unique isomorphism*.
 This means that if there are two or more objects that are isomorphic to one another and have exactly the same morphisms to all other objects in the category, then these objects are for all intends and purposes equivalent.

 Equivalence of categories
 ===

 Are you ready to hear about natural transformations?
 Actually it is my opinion that you are not, so I would like to continue with something else.
 Let's ask ourselves the same question that we were poundering at the beginning of the previous chapter -  what does it mean for two categories to be equal.
 This question is even more interesting in the context of the category of categories.
 We said that categorical isomorphism is somewhat too rigid to accurately capture the concept of equality.
 And the paragraph above can serve as a good summary as to why this is the case: in isomorphic categories, isomorphic *objects* aren't considered equal, for example the following two categories are not isomorphic.

 ![Simple non-isomorphic categories](simple_non_isomorphic_categories.svg)